jimdiew/jim-bio/README.md

 ### Hello World! 👋

-- 🌱 Currently learning ReactJs
+- 👨‍💻 Main tools: ReactJs, Material UI.
-- :metal: Looking to collaborate on projects
+- :metal: Looking to collaborate on projects.
-- 🤓 Native in spanish, fluent in english and I know a little bit of japanese
+- 🤓 Native in spanish and fluent in english.